alin36/webdev_lab7/README.md

-# Insturctions for completeing Lab 7
+# Instructions for completeing Lab 7
 ## Style an HTML Table

 **Objective:**